lwerth/2019-October-Resources/git/master_lesson.md

 [Comic by XKCD](https://xkcd.com/1597/)

+***Please note:***

-***Please note:*** there has been no mention of coding above.
+>There has been no mention of coding above.
 That's on purpose; git can be used to perform version control on regular text (manuscripts, dissertations, theses, etc), data (though there are many, many other [probably better] ways to do this), as well as code!
 Versioning is great.
 And versioning is really the whole point here.
 Git just happens to be the tool we use (but there are many other options, go explore!).

 -------------------------------------------------------------------------------------------------------------
 ## So...what is Git?